Gyungbu/beta_meta/README.md

 For Linux users, you may download `beta_meta_script` folder and `requirements.txt` only.

 The list of required packages for `beta_meta_script` is shown in the `requirements.txt` file.
-When you run the command below, the required packages will be downloaded.(version python 3.9.7)
+When you run the command below, the required packages will be downloaded. (version : 'python 3.9.7')

 	$ pip install -r requirements.txt